-B4.5.1 distinguish between a fact and an opinion, by: Additional guidance: AF/thread a) recognising that an opinion might be influenced by factors other than scientific fact Candidates should recognise that the opinion may be influenced by economic, ethical, moral, social or cultural considerations. b) identifying scientific evidence that supports an opinion.
-1/2 B4.5.2 review methodology to assess fitness for purpose, by: Additional guidance: AF/thread a) identifying causes of variation in data Candidates should be able to identify from data 5/2 whether there is any variation other than obvious anomalies, and identify a potential cause for variation or uncertainty. b) recognising and identifying the cause of random errors.
+B4.5.1 distinguish between a fact and an opinion, by: Additional guidance: AF /thread a) recognising that an opinion might be influenced by factors other than scientific fact Candidates should recognise that the opinion 2/1 may be influenced by economic, ethical, moral, social or cultural considerations. b) identifying scientific evidence that supports an opinion.
+1/2 B4.5.2 review methodology to assess fitness for purpose, by: Additional guidance: AF /thread a) identifying causes of variation in data Candidates should be able to identify from data whether there is any variation other than obvious anomalies, and identify a potential cause for vari or uncertainty. b) recognising and identifying the cause of random errors.
 When a data set contains random errors, repeating the readings and calculating a new mean can reduce their effect.
-Candidates should appreciate that human error might be the cause of inaccurate measurements and explain how human error might have influenced the accuracy of a measurement or might have introduced bias into a set of readings. c) recognising and identifying the cause of anomalous results Candidates should be able to identify anomalous results and suggest what should be done about them.
-5/2 d) recognising and identifying the cause of systematic errors.
-Candidates should be able to identify when a 5/2 data set contains a systematic error and appreciate that repeat readings cannot reduce the effect of systematic errors.
+Candidates should appreciate that human error might be the cause of inaccurate measurements and explain how human error might have influen the accuracy of a measurement or might have introduced bias into a set of readings. c) recognising and identifying the cause of anomalous results Candidates should be able to identify anomalou results and suggest what should be done about them. d) recognising and identifying the cause of systematic errors.
+Candidates should be able to identify when a data set contains a systematic error and apprect that repeat readings cannot reduce the effect of systematic errors.
 Candidates should realise that a zero error is a type of systematic error.
-Candidates should be able to identify if a scale has been incorrectly used and suggest how to compensate for a zero error.
+Candidates should be able to identify if a scale has been incorrectly us and suggest how to compensate for a zero erro a) describing the relationship between two variables and deciding whether the relationship is causal or by association.